morganthomas/winning-arguments/winning-arguments.md

 For the same reason, conventional literal meaning and sentence meaning are not the same concept.

 Are explicit meaning and conventional literal meaning the same concept?
 I think so.
 As of yet I see no distinction.
+The concept of explicit/conventional literal meaning is, to recall, a fuzzy concept which won't ever be fully detailed or fully well defined.

 TODO